Mountain Ridge High School (Maryland)

 Mountain Ridge High School is a high school in Frostburg, Maryland, United States, that houses over 1000 students from the Georges Creek Valley, the Greater Frostburg vicinity, and the Westernport region.
 Mountain Ridge is part of Allegany County Public Schools.
 The school mascot is a miner and the school colors are red, black, white and gold.

 History

-Mountain Ridge High School was established as a result of the consolidation of Westmar High School and Beall High School.
-It cost $40 million to build.
-The doors of Mountain Ridge opened in 2007.
+Established in 2007, Mountain Ridge High School was constructed after the closure of Westmar High School in Lonaconing, Maryland and Beall High School in Frostburg, Maryland.
+Feeder schools that make up the Mountain Ridge district include Westmar Middle and Georges Creek Elementary in Lonaconing, Maryland, Mount Savage School in Mount Savage, Maryland, Westernport Elementary in Westernport Maryland, and Beall Elementary and Frost Elementary in Frostburg, Maryland.
+Mountain Ridge High School and its athletic field were constructed on the site of the former Beall High School after its demolition in the fall of 2007.

 Westmar High School

 Westmar High School was located in Lonaconing, Maryland, and enrolled more than 400 from the Georges Creek Valley, Westernport, and the region surrounding U.S. Route 220 between Danville and McCoole.
 The school mascot was the Wildcat and its colors were red and gray.
 Westmar came into being with the consolidation of Valley High School (of Lonaconing) and Bruce High School (of Westernport).
 Bruce closed in 1986, its students transferring to Valley High School.
 Bruce became a middle school.
 During the 1989-1990 school year, controversy erupted surrounding the school's name which remained the same following the consolidation, and a new name, Westmar High School, was chosen to better signify a unified Valley and Bruce in late 1989.
 Subsequently, Bruce Middle became Westmar Middle.
 In the fall of 2007, Westmar Middle relocated from its Westernport location to the Westmar High School building in Lonaconing following the closure of Westmar High earlier in 2007.